 If you want to see how your design will look to subscribers, click the Preview and Test drop-down menu to access powerful testing tools.
 To learn more about these tools, check out Preview and Test Your Email Campaign.

 - Click Save and Continue to finish up your automation.

 Edit Workflow Settings

-Your workflow settings include your workflow name, from name, from email address, and tracking options.
-To access your workflow settings, navigate to the Emails step of the Automation Builder and click Edit Workflow Settings.
+Your workflow settings include your automation name, from name, from email address, and tracking options.
+To access your workflow settings, navigate to the Emails step of the automation builder and click Edit Settings.